candyil/cmangos-docker/README.md

 ## Build Arguments
 Below you will find the supported build arguments.

 When using the `docker-compose build` command only the images that support the arguments will pick them up.
-So you can specify then all in one go.
+So you can specify them all in one go.

 ### cmangos_db
 | Argument     | Description           | Default Value     |